pablopena1223/CodePathGroup-Pricey/README.md

 ### Networking
+* Login Screen
+   * (READ/GET): will get the inputted email and password and login user if correct combo
+   * (UPDATE/PUT): will be updating user table to add a new user when requesting creation of new account
 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]